sandwich-coder/CubeDimAE/README.md

 ## 1. Introduction

 Autoencoder is the first choice in AI-based anomaly detection tasks.
-It has been recognized that the optimal latent dimension of an autoencoder is the intrinsic dimension of the input.
+It has been recognized that the optimal bottleneck of an autoencoder is the intrinsic dimension of the input.